Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-On the other hand, for our purpose, we consider the decomposition mentioned above (\ref{LSe}) in which the fraction of the entangled state $p$ \textit{maximized} overall possible decompositions.
-For the two-qubit Werner states as given by Eq.~(\ref{Wers}), the fraction $p$ in the decomposition of Eq. (\ref{Wers}) gives the maximal entangled part.
+On the other hand, for our purpose, we consider a decomposition as in Eq.~(\ref{LSe}) in which the weight of the entangled state $p$ \textit{was maximized} over all possible decompositions such that it provides \textit{a measure of global coherence}.
+For the two-qubit Werner states as given by Eq.~(\ref{Wers}), the weight $p$ in the decomposition gives the maximal entangled part to quantify global coherence.
+This maximal weight of an entangled state as a measure of global coherence is analogous to the quantifier \textit{Schr\"{o}dinger strength}~\cite{JD23}, as reviewed in App. \ref{AppSS}, which provides a measure of SDI steerability.

+Consider two-qubit Bell diagonal states $\tau_{AB}$ that are the states in Eq.~(\ref{can02q}) with local Bloch vectors $\vec{a}$ and $\vec{b}$ being zero vectors, i.e., all two-qubit states with maximally mixed marginals.
+For two-qubit Bell-diagonal states $\tau_{AB}$ which include the Werner state given by Eq.~(\ref{Wers}), the Schr\"{o}dinger strength in the two-setting scenario $SS_{2}$ has been known~\cite{JD23} and is given by Eq.~(\ref{SSBD}) in Appendix~A. To illustrate the idea of this quantifier $SS_{2}$, the decomposition of the correlation that implies this Schr\"{o}dinger strength of the Werner state, i.e., $SS_{2}(\rho_W)=p$, is given by

+where $P_S(a,b|x,y)$ is an extremal steering correlation arising from $\ket{\Phi^+}$ that violates the two-setting steering inequality (\ref{SI2}) maximally and $P_{US}(a,b|x,y)$ is an unsteerable correlation arising from the product state in Eq.~(\ref{Wers}), i.e., $\frac{\openone_2 \otimes \openone_2}{4}$.
+Note that in the decomposition of the Werner state given by Eq.~(\ref{Wers}), the separable state is the product state and the weight of the entangled state also gives the \textit{Schr\"{o}dinger strength} of the state in the two-setting scenario.

+Next, for the two-qubit states beyond the Werner states, we identify the separable state for the \textit{optimal decomposition} that maximizes the entangled part in Eq.~(\ref{LSe}) to quantify global coherence.
+To this end, we define a quantity called \textit{Mermin strength}, $\Gamma$, in the context of the scenario as in Fig. \ref{Fig:superunsteer}, where $a,x,b,y \in \{0,1\}$.
+This quantity is defined in terms of the covariance of the Mermin functions \footnote{Such a covariance Mermin function is inspired by covariance Bell inequalities studied in~\cite{PHC+17}.} that was used to define a quantity called \textit{Mermin discord} in~\cite{Jeb14}.
+Consider the covariance, $\texttt{cov}(A_x,B_y)$, of the observables on Alice and Bob's side $A_x$ and $B_y$ defined as $A_x:=M^A_{0|x}-M^A_{1|x}$ and $B_y:=M^B_{0|y}-M^B_{1|y}$, respectively, given by \be \texttt{cov}(A_x,B_y)=\braket{A_xB_y} -\braket{A_x}\braket{B_y}, \ee where $\braket{A_xB_y}$ and $\braket{A_x}$, and $\braket{B_y}$ are joint and marginal expectation values, respectively.